zeptofs/nz-api-documentation/source/index.html.md

 `DELETE /agreements/{agreement_ref}`

-An agreement can be cancelled by the initiator at any time whilst the authoriser (agreement recipient) can only cancel a previously accepted agreement.
+An Agreement can be cancelled by the initiator at any time whilst the authoriser (Agreement recipient) can only cancel a previously accepted Agreement.

 <h3 id="Cancel-an-Agreement-parameters" class="parameters">Parameters</h3>